PathwayAnalysisPlatform/PathwayStructure/Queries/Queries.md

-#Cypher queries to extract data from Reactome Neo4j database
+#Cypher queries to extract data from Reactome in Neo4j

 ## Get the reactions for a given Pathway
 ~~~~